Worldly Treat

 • 📖 Recipe

-If you’ve been wondering how to put that overly ripe banana on your kitchen countertop to good use, this banana buns recipe is for you.
-All you need to whip up this recipe is simple pantry ingredients!
+If you've been wondering how to put that overly ripe banana on your kitchen countertop to good use, this banana bun recipe is for you.
+All you need to whip up this recipe are simple pantry ingredients!
 What are you waiting for?!

 Let's start baking; after all, it's baking season.